cybershoe/devday-mongo101-labs/docs/lab1/lab1-2.md

 ![Image of the New Connection dialog box](images/compass-enter-connection-string.png)

 5. Compass should now connect to your MongoDB cluster.
-You should see several default and sample database listed along the left hand side.
+You should see several default and sample databases listed along the left hand side.

 ![Image of the Compass GUI connected to the lab cluster](images/compass-connected.png)